A Regularized Vector Autoregressive Hidden Semi-Markov Model, with Application to Multivariate Financial Data

-A regularized vector autoregressive hidden semi-Markov model is developed to analyze multivariate financial time series with switching data generating regimes.
-Furthermore, an augmented EM algorithm is proposed for parameter estimation by embedding regularized estimators for the state-dependent covariance matrices and autoregression matrices in the M-step.
-The performance of the proposed regularized estimators is evaluated both in the simulation experiments and on the New York Stock Exchange financial portfolio data. \keywords{hidden semi-Markov model; vector autoregressive; regularized EM algorithm; multivariate financial returns}
+Hidden Markov model (HMM) has been a popular choice for financial time series modeling due to its advantage in capturing dynamic regimes.
+However, HMM's implicit assumption that the state duration follows a geometric distribution is too strong to hold in practice.
+In this work, we propose a regularized vector autoregressive hidden semi-Markov model to analyze multivariate financial time series.
+One challenge in such a model setting is that the number of parameters is too large to be reliably estimated unless the time series is extremely long.
+To address this issue, an augmented EM algorithm is developed for parameter estimation by using regularized estimators for the state-dependent covariance matrices and autoregression matrices in the M-step.
+The performance of the proposed model is evaluated in a simulation experiment, and demonstrated with the New York Stock Exchange financial portfolio data. \end{quote}